laurenz/pgreplay/README.md

 You can set up the `PGPORT` and `PGHOST` environment variables and a password file for the user if necessary.

+There have to be a login roles named `hansi` and `postgres` in the database, and both users must be able to connect without a password.
+Only `postgres` will be used to run actual SQL statements.
+The regression test will create a table `runtest` and use it, and it will drop the table when it is done.

 Usage
 =====